m0ham3dx/mx-Quantum-Computing-Primer/README.md

 <p>
 One of the most counterintuitive concepts in physics – the idea that quantum objects are complementary, behaving like waves in some situations and like particles in others.

-These [particle waves](http://electron6.phys.utk.edu/phys250/modules/module%202/matter_waves.htm) are referred to as *matter waves*, [Luis de Broglie](https://www.spaceandmotion.com/Physics-Louis-de-Broglie.htm) first proposed that all a wave function is associated wit all particles.
+These [particle waves](http://electron6.phys.utk.edu/phys250/modules/module%202/matter_waves.htm) are referred to as *matter waves*, [Luis de Broglie](https://www.spaceandmotion.com/Physics-Louis-de-Broglie.htm) first proposed that all matter has a *wave function* associated with it.
 These matter waves are a central part of the theory of $Quantum$ $Mechanics$.
-The *wavelengths* ($\lambda$) of these particles can be calculated by the following equation has proposed by *de Broglie* , which is referred to as *de Broglie's* equation.
+The *wavelengths* ($\lambda$) of these particles can be calculated by the following equation by *de Broglie* , which is referred to as *de Broglie's* equation.

 😄😊🙂😐😟😫😭